 Edie Sedgwick was (and still is!) a style icon, and the fashion in Factory Girl represents her unique taste in clothing.
-A trailblazer in the 60s Mod scene, Edie was a fan of clean lines and geometric prints.
+A trailblazer in the ’60s Mod scene, Edie was a fan of clean lines and geometric prints.
 In addition, she was almost always sporting black opaque tights.
 She was not afraid to be bold and make a statement with accessories.
-Her love of oversized earrings, big sunglasses and tall boots defined 1960s mod style.
+Her love of oversized earrings, big sunglasses, and tall boots defined 1960s mod style.

 The Factory Girl wardrobe features lots of bold stripes and this bodysuit captures the film’s look perfectly.
-Black pants streamline the legs and make them look super long, while these caged wedges add a modern touch.
-This fringe necklace and matching shoulder-dusting earrings make a statement, while the sunglasses are both demure and timeless.
+Black ponte pants streamline the legs and make them look super long, while these caged wedges add a modern touch.
+A fringe necklace and matching shoulder-dusting earrings make a statement, while the sunglasses are both demure and timeless.

 What do you think of Edie’s mod style?
 Do you think these outfits are a modern take on that style?
 Have you ever seen Factory Girl?
 Do you think the outfits capture the look and feel of the film?
 Leave a comment and let us know!